 Starting the Common App Essay begins with you.
-Although the options may put you in a difficult predicament, a good way to begin would be to go through them one-by-one and determine which prompt sounds the most appealing.
-Writing a
+Although the options may put you in a difficult predicament, an excellent way to begin would be to go through them one by one.
+And then determine which prompt sounds the most appealing.

 Let us start this process by focusing on the first prompt:

-"Some students have a background, identity, interest, or talent so meaningful they believe their application would be incomplete without it.
-If this sounds like you, please share your story."
+"Some students have a background, interest, identity, or talent so good they believe their application will be incomplete without it.
+If this is you, then please share your story."

-With a little brainstorming, you can determine if this is a potentially good fit.
+With a bit of brainstorming, you can determine if this is a potentially good fit.
 Some questions to answer: